sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ## (Console) Logging in Ruby

-The equivalent of `console.log()` in JS is `puts` in Ruby
+Let's talk about console logging a bit more.
+The equivalent of `console.log()` in JS is `puts` in Ruby.

 ```ruby
 puts('hi')
 ```

-But one of the best parts about Ruby is that methods (functions in js) don't need parens
+But one of the best parts about Ruby is that methods (functions in js) don't need params.

 ```ruby
 puts 'hi'
 ```

+As with almost all things Ruby, there are multiple methods to console log such as:
+- puts (which you've just learned)
+- print
+- p

 ### What is the difference between `p`, `puts` and `print`